SME’s 8th Current Trends in Mining Finance Conference (CTMF 2023)

 Join us at

-SME's 8th annual Current Trends in Mining Finance Conference
+SME's 8th Current Trends in Mining Finance Conference

 Managing Risk and Identifying Opportunities in a Disruptive World

 - Where Finding, Financing and Securing Supply is Critical

 Monday May 8 - Thursday May 11, 2023

 * Space is limited.
 The organizers monitor registrations periodically and may need to close registration early.
 In past years registration closed early.
 To best manage overflow, some registered delegates may be asked to be present in a second board rooms that will have live video and audio feed next to the main conference room to watch and hear proceedings via live audio/video feed.
 Additional rooms and space adjacent to the main conference room are places to relax, network, meet one on one, for quiet phone conversations, or work.